-SQ’s vision is for Queensland to lead and inspire the world in creating and sharing First Peoples screen stories to drive cultural change.
-Our Aboriginal and Torres Strait Islander Strategy 2019 – 2022 outlines our pathway to achieving this vision.
+Screen Queensland's vision is for our state to lead and inspire the world in creating and sharing First Peoples screen stories to drive cultural change and foster a more inclusive screen industry - on camera and behind the scenes.

-SQ supports Aboriginal and Torres Strait Islander stories and storytellers through its mainstream programs that invest in screen production, game development and screen experiences.
-SQ commits at least 10 per cent of our screen production and games development funding to Aboriginal and Torres Strait Islander projects and storytellers.
+Screen Queensland supports Aboriginal and Torres Strait Islander stories and storytellers through its dedicated SQ Mob Aboriginal and Torres Strait Islander Program.
+The program overseas First Nations screen production, screen culture festivals, career development programs (including production initiatives, mentorships and workshops) and networking events.
+Under this program, 10 per cent of our screen production funding is committed to Aboriginal and Torres Strait Islander projects and storytellers.

 For more information about the productions and initiatives supported via the SQ Mob program please refer to annual reports.